dinahhandel/ndsr-2016-bagit/more-bag-activities.md

 On the Library of Congress' [bagit-python page](https://github.com/LibraryOfCongress/bagit-python#library-usage), they include examples of Python scripts to accomplish certain tasks.

+To do this exercise, you will need to be running atleast **[Python 3](https://www.python.org/downloads/)**.
+You can find out what version of Python you have by typing `python --version` into Terminal.
+If you think you might have Python 3 already installed, try typing `python3 --version`.

 1. Included in the sample bag is _bagmetadata_update.py_, which is a Python script cribbed from the bagit-python page linked above.
 It will change the metadata in the _bag-info.txt_ by using the "info" property on a bag.

 3. Invoke the provided Python script.